This tutorial shows you how to easily change grub boot order to make Windows as default OS in Windows-Linux dual boot.

-I was asked by a few readers to provide a tutorial on using a GUI tool to change the default OS to Windows instead of Ubuntu.
-And hence I came up with this article to show you how to change boot order in Ubuntu 13.04.
+I was asked by a few readers to provide a tutorial on using a GUI tool to change the boot order to make Windows default OS instead of Linux.
+And hence, I came up with this article to show you how to change grub boot order in Linux.

-How To Change Boot Order In Ubuntu 13.04 with Grub Customizer:
+How To Change Grub Boot Order with Grub Customizer:

 Until Ubuntu 12.04, Startup Manager was the best GUI tool to configure grub.
 The void of Startup Manager is (somewhat) filled by Grub Customizer.
 While Startup Manager was just focused on giving you few option to configure the boot menu, Grub Customizer focuses on all the aspects of customizing Grub, and hence it is a little complicated for beginners.